Structure of Atoms and Molecules (Basic Chemistry)

 Most of the Universe consists of matter and energy.
 Energy is the capacity to do work.
 The matter has mass and occupies space.
 All matter is composed of basic elements that cannot be broken down into substances with different chemical or physical properties.
 Elements are substances consisting of one type of atom, for example, Carbon atoms make up the diamond, and also graphite.
 Pure (24K) gold is composed of only one type of atom, gold atoms.
 Atoms are the smallest particle into which an element can be divided.
 Now let us go in detail of Structure of Atoms and Molecules.

 The ancient Greek philosophers developed the concept of the atom, although they considered it the fundamental particle that could not be broken down.
 Since the work of Enrico Fermi and his colleagues, we now know that the atom is divisible, often releasing tremendous energies as in nuclear explosions or (in a controlled fashion in) thermonuclear power plants.
 This structure of atoms and molecules unit explains the basic part of atoms and molecules.

 Subatomic particles were discovered during the 1800s.
-For our purposes we will concentrate only on three of them, summarized in Table 1.
-The proton is located in the canter (or nucleus) of an atom, each atom has at least one proton.
+For our purposes, we will concentrate only on three of them, summarized in Table 1.
+The proton is located at the canter (or nucleus) of an atom, each atom has at least one proton.

 Table 1.
 Subatomic particles of use in biology.

 |Proton||+1||atomic nucleus||1.6726 X 10-27 kg|

 - The atomic number is the number of protons an atom has.
 It is characteristic and unique for each element.

 - The atomic mass (also referred to as the atomic weight) is the number of protons and neutrons in an atom.